-- At The Pilgrim School PSHE lessons include the study of relationships and sex, health and well-being, careers, economic understanding and at key stage 3, living in the wider world. - PSHE is considered a core subject and timetabled for delivery at all three bases and offered to students taught in the home - Staff who work at each base are involved in preparing, delivering, assessing, monitoring and reporting on learning undertaken during PSHE lessons. - We are aware that some learners may need identified topics and issues raised in lessons, explained and explored further through the WOW and 'Time To Talk' programmes or at an individual personal level. - We promote inclusivity throughout our lessons and are aware of the importance of promoting LGBTQ+ issues, rights, relationships and health awareness
+- At The Pilgrim School PSHE lessons include the study of relationships and sex, health and well-being, careers, economic understanding and at key stage 3, living in the wider world. - PSHE is considered a core subject and timetabled for delivery at all three bases and offered to students taught in the home - Information and tasks in Keystage 3 and Keystage 4 are regularly posted on the school website in the 'together at home' section. - PSHE staff who work at each base are involved in preparing, delivering, assessing, monitoring and reporting on learning undertaken during PSHE lessons.

-- We teach in small groups and are aware of personal needs and learning styles of students so are able to deliver a programme that is accessible for pupils with additional needs such as SEND or autism - We are aware that some pupils have suffered past traumas that may be triggered by issues discussed in PSHE lessons.
-We strive to support such students in various ways such as preparing students for topics before-hand, giving additional or 1-1 pastoral support and making students aware they can ask to leave the lesson - Students are reminded regularly of PSHE classroom rules to use distancing techniques, not name names, gossip or talk about personal information in lessons.
-Students are reminded they can ask to speak to any member of staff outside lessons regarding personal or sensitive information - We promote the use of fictional scenarios and case-studies or personal stories shared on websites such as Childline.
+- We are aware that some learners may need identified topics and issues raised in lessons, explained and explored further through the WOW and 'Time To Talk' programmes or at an individual personal level. - We promote inclusivity throughout our lessons and are aware of the importance of promoting LGBTQ+ issues, rights, relationships and health awareness - We teach in small groups and are aware of personal needs and learning styles of learners so are able to deliver a programme that is accessible for learners with additional needs such as SEND or neurodiversity - We are aware that some learners have suffered past traumas that may be triggered by issues discussed in PSHE lessons.
+We strive to support such learners in various ways such as preparing learners for topics before-hand, giving additional or 1-1 pastoral support and making learners aware they can ask to leave the lesson - Learners are reminded regularly of PSHE classroom rules to use distancing techniques, not name names, gossip or talk about personal information in lessons.
+Learners are reminded they can ask to speak to any member of staff outside lessons regarding personal or sensitive information - We promote the use of fictional scenarios and case-studies or personal stories shared on websites such as Childline.